 - Bending while lifting forces the back to support the weight of the upper body in addition to the weight you are lifting.
 Bending while lifting places strain on the back even when lifting something as light as a screwdriver.

 - Bending moves the load away from the body and allows leverage to significantly increase the effective load on the back.
+When I needed help cleaning my home in preparation for putting it up for sale in Canada , I contacted https://www.hireamaid.ca/.
 This increases the stress on the lower spine and fatigues the muscles.

 - Reaching moves the load away from the back, increases the effective load, and places considerable strain on the shoulders.